What do I mean when I say "Post-Labor Economics" anyways?

 The Post-Labor Economic Challenge

 Better, Faster, Cheaper, Safer: As AI and robotics become superior to humans in both cognitive and physical domains, the economic implications are inescapable.
 Machines will simply outperform humans at virtually every task, making automation the only economically rational choice.
-This isn't a choice - it's mathematical inevitability.
+This isn’t a choice—it’s mathematical inevitability.

 Economic Agency Paradox: This creates a critical paradox.
 While automation promises unprecedented productive efficiency, it simultaneously threatens to eliminate human labor income.
 Without wages, where does consumer purchasing power come from?
 Traditional solutions like UBI provide basic subsistence but fail to address the fundamental need for genuine economic participation.